 What about tape?

 Before 1956, there was no such thing as videotape.
 That was when Ampex developed the first practical videotape recorder (see photo at right).
-Before that, television was recorded by focusing a film (movie) camera lens on a TV picture tube displaying a live television program!
+Before that, television was recorded by focusing a movie camera lens on a TV picture tube displaying a live television program.
+Then the film had to be developed before it could be shown!

 Between 1956 and the mid 2000s, videotape was the way we recorded video, first on reels, then in cassettes.
 Now, it's possible to record video digitally, so the images and sound are saved as a data file, either on a small card or built into the camera.

-When people ask me to film something or tape something, I often correct them by saying, "You want me to make a video recording?"
+When people ask me to film something or tape something, I often correct them by saying, "You want me to make a video recording, right?"
 That's because "making a video recording" doesn't limit me to any particular recording medium.

 But I didn't include this page on my web site just for the sake of history or semantics!
 There is a practical reason.
 When video was recorded on cassettes, I could just take the finished tape out of the recorder or camcorder and hand it to you, pack up my equipment, and go home.

 Now, with digital recording, things are a little different.
 Once the recording is made, it's a digital file inside the camera.
-I can't just take it out and give it to you.
+I can't just take it out and give it to you on the spot. (see "Going Digital" below)

 This is a photo of the first practical videotape recorder, the Ampex VR-1000.
 The prototypes of this machine were first demonstrated for customers in 1956.
 The reels of tape were placed on spindles on top of the console at the right.
+The machine included the two racks of electronics on the left.
 Although the transistor had already been invented in 1948, all the electronics in the VR-1000 were based on vacuum tube technology.
-What you see here cost $45,000 (in 1956 dollars, equivalent to about $390,000 in 2015!).
+What you see here cost $45,000 (in 1956 dollars, equivalent to about $415,000 in 2018!).

 In 2007, the iPhone was introduced by Apple.
 Now smartphones can make much better recordings (in color), and even include the camera itself, which the VR-1000 did not (!), all in the palm of your hand.